raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![Photo of camera cable connected to the High Quality Camera sensor, with the cap and C/CS adapter ring removed](images/assembly_adapt_cap.JPG)
 --- /task ---

 --- task ---
-Remove the caps from the end of the 6mm lens and screw the lens onto the high-quality camera sensor.
+Screw the 6mm lens onto the high-quality camera sensor.

 ![Photo of lens mounted on the High Quality Camera sensor](images/assembly_6mm.JPG)
 --- /task ---